endrohq/lisk-react/README.md

 ```
 LiskProvider brings you out of the box websocket connection, a wallet to authenticate the user and an up-to-date LiskAPIClient with all of the components listening to your given endpoints at the start.

-### useLiskClient
+### useClient
-useLiskClient can be called from within any function component to access context variables such as `isConnected`, `setTargetNetwork` or `block`
+useClient can be called from within any function component to access context variables such as `isConnected`, `setTargetNetwork`

 #### Example
 ```javascript